rayydev/RayyBoxes/README.md

 RayyBoxes is the luckyblocks but is for servers

-Open Source
+Open Source,
-Easy Code
+Easy Code,
 Make Own RayyBoxes!

-# icense
+# License

 Preamble
 The GNU General Public License is a free, copyleft license for software and other kinds of works.